 Healthy Snacks for Kids: Bars

 These are some of my favorite snack bars for kids.
-Each is a great stand alone snack and has a texture that is easy for kids to eat.
+Each is a great stand alone snack and has a texture that is easy for kids to eat at school, at home, or on the go.
 See the specific information by each item for the details as some are better for younger toddlers than others.

 These are my favorite snack for one year olds as they are super easy to chew, are made with straight forward ingredients, and are super low-mess.
-My youngest and my four year old both adore all three flavors.
+Both of my younger kids adore these.
+Use my affiliate code yummy10 to save 10% off your order.

 Made with whole-wheat flour and fruit puree, these snack bars are a nice grab-and go option that work as well for breakfast as snack time.
 They also come in a wide variety of flavors.
 Pair with milk for a little extra protein.

-Healthy Store-Bought Snacks for Kids: Crackers & Crisps
+Healthy Store-Bought Snacks for Kids: Crackers and Puffs

 This classic cracker is lower in sodium than the original and they contain just a handful of very straight forward ingredients.
 Plus, they taste so good!
 These are best for kids over 2 or 2.5 as they are a little too crunchy for one year olds.